Studio Policies

 Accompanists

-If an online student, I will record and send practice MP3s of your songs.
+If an online student, I will record and send practice MP3s of your songs if possible.
 In the studio, I will accompany the lessons and the majority of performances.
 However, in some cases, I will need to provide a substitute for a recital.
 This is included in the cost of tuition and will not be an extra cost to the student.
-The exceptions are for additional DAMTA musicales, for which I pay only the entry fee, and any competitions, auditions, and assessments, for which students are responsible for all costs.
+For additional outside musicales, competitions, auditions, and assessments, the students are responsible for all costs.

 Performing